Seniors Day Services

 In the ACES program, programming is unique to the senior population.
 Created from staff and client input, the ACES program has designed multiple groups that the clients participate in on a daily basis.
 The clients participate in groups such as Sittercise, Moving 2 Music, religious activities, sensory activities, Travelogue and Reminisce.
 All of these groups emphasize activities that are beneficial to the senior population but are also a source of great joy for the clients.
 Community integration and utilization of community resources are also an integral part of this program.
 The clients participate in at least four outings a month to various sites such as the apple orchard, a boat trip on the St. Charles river and bowling.
 The ACES clients have also become very involved in local community senior centers and attended some of the events offered there.

-- Each month, ACES participants can choose to take part in 80-100 activities.
+- Each month, ACES participants can choose to take part in 80-100 program activities.

-- ACES works with seniors with disabilities regardless of level of functioning.
+- ACES works with seniors with intellectual/developmental disabilities regardless of level of functioning.

 - ACES receives significant clinical support from occupational therapists, physical therapists, a counselor, behavioral therapists and nursing staff.

-- The ACES building has an attached resource center and training facility developed specifically for seniors with disabilities.
+- The ACES program location has an attached resource center and training facility developed specifically for seniors with intellectual/developmental disabilities.

 Frequently Asked Questions